 • Factors that affect arousal (how easily your baby awakens from sleep)

 • The myth of “sleeping through the night”

-• The ways that babies fall asleep—-an anthropological review
+• The ways that babies fall asleep (a cross-cultural review)

 • Stimulation, over-stimulation, and sleep problems